"Pharmaceuticals: Global Industry Guide" now available at Fast Market Research

-Williamstown, MA -- (SBWIRE) -- 05/07/2012 -- Pharmaceuticals: Global Industry Guide is an essential resource for top-level data and analysis covering the Pharmaceuticals industry.
+Boston, MA -- (SBWIRE) -- 01/31/2013 -- Pharmaceuticals: Global Industry Guide is an essential resource for top-level data and analysis covering the Pharmaceuticals industry.
 It includes detailed data on market size and segmentation, textual analysis of the key trends and competitive landscape, and profiles of the leading companies.
 This incisive report provides expert analysis on a global, regional and country basis.

 Scope of the Report